-The Hindu is a newspaper and is associated with the media and entertainment industry.
-It is of Indian origin with the distinction of being at the second position as the most-circulated newspaper of English-language in India.
-The Hindu was founded in the year 1878, 20th September, by its founder G Subramania Iyer.
-It changed its format from weekly to daily in the year 1889 and is currently a subsidiary of its parent companies Kasturi and Sons Limited and The Hindu Group.
+The Marketing mix of The Hindu analyses the 4Ps of The Hindu, including the Product, Price, Place, and Promotions.
+The Hindu is a newspaper associated with the media and entertainment industry.
+It is a newspaper of Indian origin with the distinction of being in second position as the most-circulated newspaper in the English language in India.
+The Hindu was founded in 1878, on 20th September, by its founder, G Subramania Iyer.
+It changed its format from weekly to daily in 1889 and is currently a subsidiary of its parent companies, Kasturi and Sons Limited and The Hindu Group.
 It faces stiff competition from several rival newspapers and some of them are as follows-

 - Hindustan Times